The Phillips Collection: Collection

 The Rothko Room, the first public space dedicated solely to the artist's work, was designed by Phillips in keeping with Rothko's expressed preference for exhibiting his large, luminous paintings in a small, intimate space, saturating the room with color and sensation.
 The Rothko Room is the only existing installation for the artist's work in collaboration with the artist himself.
-Phillips was initially attracted to Rothko's work because he saw the use of color as similar to Bonard's.
+Phillips was initially attracted to Rothko's work because he saw the use of color as similar to Bonnard's.

 Throughout his lifetime, Phillips acquired paintings by many artists who were not fully recognized at the time, among them John Marin, Georgia O'Keeffe, Arthur Dove, Nicolas de Staël, Milton Avery, Betty Lane and Augustus Vincent Tack.
 By purchasing works by such promising but unknown artists, Phillips provided them with the means to continue painting.
 He formed close bonds with and subsidized several artists who are prominently featured in the collection—Dove and Marin in particular—and consistently purchased works by artists and students for what he called his "encouragement collection."
 The museum also served as a visual haven for artists such as Richard Diebenkorn, Gene Davis, and Kenneth Noland.
 In a 1982 tribute to the museum, Noland acknowledged, "I’ve spent many hours of many days in this home of art.
 You can be with art in the Phillips as in no other place I know."

 In 2013, the museum opened its second permanent installation, a room covered in wax by artist Wolfgang Laib.
 Though Laib's work is often interpreted as evocative of nature, the piece, which is 6 feet by 7 feet and illuminated by one bare bulb, can also seem harsh and enigmatic.
 Laib became interested in the site-specific installation, which requires about 500 pounds of wax, after visiting the museum's Rothko Room.

+In November 2025, it was announced that the Phillips collection would be deaccessioning and auctioning pieces from the collection, including works by O'Keeffe, Dove, and Georges Seurat, to create an endowment to commission new artwork in the future.
+This plan was opposed by supporters and members of the museum; a compromise was struck between them and the museum's board to not sell any other artwork belonging to the core collection of the museum, with the 1985 guidebook "The Phillips Collection: A Summary Catalogue" serving to define the core collection.